ultrawideturbodev/turbo-template/docs/how_we_do/synced_how_we_create_firestore_documents.md

 # 📝 How We Create Firestore Documents

-This guide explains our approach to creating Firestore documents in our applications, using the shopping lists implementation as a practical example.
+This guide explains our approach to creating Firestore documents in our applications, using a generic items collection as a practical example.

 ## 🤖 GPT Agent Instructions